uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 can influence the global climate system, a phenomenon called the permafrost carbon-climate feedback or PCCF [@Koven2011; @Schuur2015].
-The PCCF has been identified as one of the largest sources of uncertainty in future climate projections and therefore needs to be accurately represented in process-based ecosystem models that inform global earth system models [@Schadel2024].
+The PCCF has been identified as one of the largest sources of uncertainty in future climate projections and therefore needs to be accurately represented in global earth system models [@Schadel2024].

 # Model Design

-`DVMDOSTEM` is a process-based ecosystem model designed to simulate the key biophysical and biogeochemical processes between the soil, the vegetation and the atmosphere.
+`DVMDOSTEM` is designed to simulate the key biophysical and biogeochemical processes between the soil, the vegetation and the atmosphere.
 The evolution and refinement of `DVMDOSTEM` have been shaped by extensive research programs and applications both in permafrost and non-permafrost regions [@Genet2013; @Genet2018; @Jafarov2013; @Yi2010;
 @Yi2009; @Euskirchen2022; @Briones2024].
 The model is spatially explicit and
-represents ecosystem response to climate and disturbances at seasonal (i.e. monthly) up to centennial scales.
+represents ecosystem response to climate and disturbances at seasonal (i.e. monthly) to centennial scales.
 The snow and soil columns are split into a dynamic number of layers to represent their impact on thermal and hydrological dynamics and the consequences for soil C and N dynamics.
 Vegetation composition is modeled using community types (CMTs), each of which consists of multiple plant functional types (PFTs - groups of species sharing similar ecological traits).
-This structure allows the model to represent the effect of competition for light, water and nutrients on vegetation composition [@Euskirchen2009].
-The model also represents the ecosystem N cycle to evaluate the role of nutrient limitations, characteristic of permafrost regions, on ecosystem dynamics, with coupling between the C and N cycles [@McGuire1992; @Euskirchen2009].
-Finally, the model represents the effects of wildfire in order to evaluate the role of climate-driven fire intensification on ecosystem structure and functions [@Yi2010; @Genet2013].
+This structure allows the model to represent the effect of competition for light, water and nutrients on vegetation composition [@Euskirchen2009], as well as the role of nutrient limitation on permafrost ecosystem dynamics, with coupling between C and N cycles [@McGuire1992; @Euskirchen2009].
+Finally, the model represents the effects of wildfire in order to evaluate the role of climate-driven fire intensification on ecosystem structure and function [@Yi2010; @Genet2013].
 The structure of `DVMDOSTEM` is represented visually in
 \autoref{fig:modeloverview}.